 Can the landlord force me to leave my private rented tenancy?

-Some students haven’t left their privately rented homes and are struggling to pay the rent.
-Government measures ensure from 29 August 2020 most tenants in the private sector are entitled to at least six months’ notice (there are some exceptions for substantial rent arrears and anti-social behaviour).
-This notice period applies until 31 March 2021.
 When a notice expires, the landlord must seek a court order to evict.
-There are restrictions on the enforcement of eviction warrants by bailiffs up to 21 February 2021 (some exceptions apply).
+There were restrictions on the enforcement of eviction warrants by bailiffs up to 31 May 2021 (some exceptions applied).
 Evicting a tenant without a court order can amount to illegal eviction, a criminal offence.
 Tenants in this position should seek urgent assistance from organisations such as the local authority or Shelter.